- 1 table

 Acceptable alternative for second reference to Conservative Party members in Britain.

 A trademark is a brand, symbol or word registered by a manufacturer and protected by law to prevent others from using it.
 Use a generic equivalent unless the trademark is important to the story.
-When used, follow the owner’s capitalisation, e.g. Aspro not aspro but aspirin.
+When used, follow the owner’s capitalization, e.g., Aspro, not aspro, but aspirin.

 Do not devalue this word by overuse.
 Avoid in sports reporting.